 That's when we found, to our surprise, that the most straightforward method we had didn't seem to be working.
 We support a hexadecimal notation for non-ASCII strings in the string translation transform.
-However, the partner was copy/pasting text into the RPM dialog, which of course makes perfectly good sense.
+However, the partner was copy/pasting text into the RPM dialog, which makes perfectly good sense.

 He sent us a copy of his setup, and we adapted the code to interpret his translation strings correctly.
 The search and replace strings need to be UTF-8 for this to work.